 Because we are a Writing Center at a Jesuit institution, we are also guided by ideals of the Jesuit liberal arts education in general, and the Jesuit rhetorical tradition in particular.
 Together, cura personalis (“care for the whole person”), eloquentia perfecta (“perfect eloquence”), and social justice form the backbone of our service to the Saint Joseph’s University writing community.
-We promise to treat our writers with care and respect, to help them identify the best strategies to achieve rhetorical success, and to commit ourselves fully to those we serve in our work as writing center administrators, tutors, and reception staff.
+We promise to treat our writers with care and respect, to help them identify the best strategies to achieve rhetorical success, while also honoring language rights, and to commit ourselves fully to those we serve in our work as writing center administrators, tutors, and reception staff.

 We recognize that writing is a life-long adventure, unique to each writer, including those who are learning to write in two or more languages, who face physical disabilities or learning challenges, who are plagued by perfectionism, malaise, frustrations, anxieties, and/or pressures that may be invisible to others.
 We welcome all, and we are committed to diversity and inclusion.

 Dedicated to a mission of social justice, and in line with the university’s commitment to diversity, equity, and inclusion,, the Writing Center strives to foster an inclusive environment free from discrimination.
 As a community that values solidarity, the Writing Center welcomes and supports all writers.